 “The Deserts of Anihilato,” said the fox, rigidly poised, “where lost souls fall into Nihilism’s grasp.
 We should leave before it finds us.”

-“Really?
-The Deserts of Anihilato?”
+“I’m not so worried about Anihilato.”
 He pulled the washcloth around his waist and tied a tidy loincloth.
 “Here, is this better?”

 “I’m sorry I disrespected you, sir,” said the fox.
 “I usually reign in regular old lost souls, like earthworms and stuff.
 The Zephyrs meet people like you themselves.”

 “To be honest, I’m relieved,” he said.
 “I’ve lived in a monastery for the last seven years.
 I’ve had enough of Zephyrs and Virgils.
 What’s your name?”